OrbisTerrarumProLiberi/WifiVendoMachine/README.md

 # Customizing your webpages

 1. Just locate the following directory
-> /usr/share/nginx/html/daloradius for the interface
+> /usr/share/nginx/html/daloradius for the daloradius interface

-> cd /usr/share/nginx/portal/ && sudo leafpad index.html
+> cd /usr/share/nginx/portal/ && sudo leafpad index.html for the webpages